 Our Island was born out of the desire of three friends to do what they know best: to share their experiences with people from all over the globe.

-Luís is 35 years old and was born in Faial island.
-He grew up surrounded by sea stories told by his grandfather.
-Who was a whaler from Pico island.
-This was how Luís fell in love with everything about the sea and its stories.
-After he graduated in cinema, he returned home to make a documentary about the azorean whalers.
-He is crazy about outdoor sports: running, cycling, swimming and rowing.
-Hence, he is a natural-born nature adventurer.
-Luís is a professional guide in the Triangle islands since 2013.
-And his greatest satisfaction is to share all his knowledge.
-About this little rock in the middle of the Atlantic that he calls home.
+Luís is 39 years old and was born on Faial Island.
+He grew up surrounded by sea stories told by his grandfather, a whaler from Pico Island.
+This is how Luís fell in love with everything about the sea and its stories.
+He graduated with a degree in cinema and returned home to make a documentary about Azorean whalers.
+He is crazy about outdoor sports such as running, cycling, swimming, and rowing.
+Luís is also a natural-born nature adventurer and has been a professional guide in the Triangle Islands since 2013.
+He loves being able to share his knowledge about this little rock in the middle of the Atlantic that he calls home.

-Rita is 30 years old and was born in Oporto.
-After studying cinema, she met the Azores when she came here to shoot a film.
-Rita is a dreamer, eager to learn everything there’s to learn and to visit different places.
-She has lived in many countries around the world and, although she loves to travel and see new places, it’s on the Triangle islands that she feels at home.
-She describes the islands as a magical corner of the world that is imperative to visit.
-But she doesn’t hide that Pico is her island of choice.
-Each time she steps on that volcanic soil, she realises how lucky she is for fate bringing her here.
-For her, the light of the islands is unlike anything you’ve ever seen and she is always ready to catch those moments with her camera.
+Rita is 35 years old and was born in Oporto.
+She studied cinema and first traveled to the Azores when she visited to shoot a film.
+Rita is a dreamer, eager to learn everything there is to learn and to visit different places.
+She has lived in many countries around the world and, although she loves to travel and see new places, the Triangle Islands are where she feels most at home.
+She describes the islands as a magical corner of the world and believes that they are imperative to visit.
+However, Rita doesn’t hide that Pico is her island of choice.
+Each time she steps on that volcanic soil, she realises how lucky she is that fate brought her to Pico.
+For Rita, the light of the islands is unlike anything she’s ever seen and she is always ready to catch those moments with her camera.

-Pedro is also from Faial.
-He is a 32 years old boy, who is always in a good mood and has a huge heart.
-His skills are endless: he’s a sailor, a fine cook, a photographer, a builder of wooden houses, a garden designer, an antiques collector, and, above all, an unparalleled host.
-Early on he developed his sailor skills by taking the Maritime-tourism Operator certification.
-Since then, he has sailed and crossed oceans.
+Pedro is 37 years old and is also from Faial.
+He is always in a good mood and has a huge heart.
+Pedro’s skills are endless; he’s a sailor, a fine cook, a photographer, a builder of wooden houses, a garden designer, an antique collector, and above all, an unparalleled host.
+Early on, he developed his sailing skills by getting his Maritime-tourism Operator Certification.
+Since then, Pedro has sailed across oceans.
 However, his passion for the nature and the culture of the Azores has always made him come back home, returning with untold stories of his adventures.